Skip to product information

 Antique 19th Century Bronze Buddha with Chinese Ming Mark Signed

-Signed with Chinese ming mark possibly a Tibetan Bronze
+• Mark: Signed with Chinese Ming mark

 Excellent Antique Condition ( SEE PHOTOS )